The Ipas Story

 Throughout the 80s and early 90s, Ipas increased its role in the international health arena, helping to increase understanding that unsafe abortion is a significant cause of maternal deaths and injuries, and therefore a public health concern.
 Ipas coined the term “postabortion care,” which was rapidly embraced by the reproductive health community, including USAID.
 We undertook important research to inform health systems and guide decisionmaking for service delivery.
 We began working with national and international policymakers to improve reproductive health policies at every level.
 And we continued to train health-care providers to deliver woman-centered abortion and postabortion care to the full extent of the law in their countries.

 Recognizing that sustainable supplies of reproductive health products are an essential component of abortion care, Ipas established WomanCare Global in 2009 to make products more widely available.
-WomanCare Global is now an independent UK-based charity.
-But we remain close partners with a common mission to bring comprehensive expertise and capacity to support women in making their own reproductive decisions.
+WomanCare Global, as an independent UK-based charity, oversaw the Ipas MVA business until 2017.
+Ipas will now license the MVA products to a new organization to ensure continued access to these essential supplies.